Stir five hundred more

 It being early in the term, Wat had yet to come up with anything to teach us.
 After some furrow-browed pondering he announced we were going to embark on “A test of bravery and common sense.”
 He instructed us to cross the dam while “avoiding hazards.”
 Dang shrugged, got his kit off and waded through the mess with the rest of them, having at least come up with the innovation of using a long stick to feel his way forward.

-Afterwards as the children sat in the sun to dry off he announced “You have all passed the test of bravery.
+Afterwards as the children sat in the sun to dry he announced “You have all passed the test of bravery.
 He, on the other hand,” pointing at me – “Is the only one to have passed the test of common sense.”

-*Names are changed regularly to promote plant growth
+*Names are changed regularly for your convenience

 On Baker-Miller Beach